5jt/dyalog-cookbook/manuscript/ap_01_ui.md

 ### Navigate relative paths

-A callback can navigate the UI tree starting at the control that called it. `obj.##` gives it a reference to the `obj`s parent.
+A callback can navigate the UI tree starting at the control that called it. `obj.##` gives it a reference to the `obj`'s parent.
 Much as you construct relative filepaths, you can construct relative paths to other controls.

 This strategy sacrifices a little clarity (you need the UI tree clearly in mind in order to read the path) but by avoiding absolute names it supports multiple instances.